- »PokerStars Retiring Full Tilt Poker Brand on February 25

 Doing so is a shame for the consumer, yet understandable from a business aspect.
 PokerStars’ software has undergone several major updates of late but some argue it’s still not as good as the software it’s binning.
 Selling to a rival operator who then updates and refines it would be bad business for PokerStars.

 PokerStars says the software is going into a vault, but Flutter Entertainment owns PokerStars.
-We wonder if the parent company will have other ideas when it realises it’s sitting on a goldmine.
+We wonder if the parent company will have other ideas when it realizes it’s sitting on a goldmine.